 When this lining spreads to places it shouldn’t, you can have similar but separate conditions called endometriosis and adenomyosis.
 They affect different parts of your body, share some symptoms, and may require different treatments.

 You can have both of these problems at the same time.
 Doctors don’t know exactly what causes them.

 Inside vs. Outside

-In endometriosis, the lining of the uterus, or womb, spreads outside of it.
+In endometriosis, the same type of cells that line the uterus, or womb, also grows outside of it.
 The growth can breach nearby organs like your ovaries, fallopian tubes, and bladder.
 It can make it hard for you to get pregnant.

-Adenomyosis, on the other hand, happens when the lining grows deep into the muscle wall of the uterus and thickens it.
+Adenomyosis, on the other hand, happens when the same kind of cells that line the uterus also grows deep in the muscular wall of the uterus and thickens it."
 It doesn’t go past the uterus itself.
-It’s sometimes called internal endometriosis.

 Even when the uterine lining grows where it doesn’t belong, it still carries on as usual.
 It gets thicker and thicker as your monthly cycle nears and then bleeds when your hormones signal that you’re not pregnant.
 That causes problems.